Post 1939 Recovery & Salvage

 "Later in the 1940's the mainstream of the logging operations shifted to Toorongo, the Upper Thompson and Matlock.
 Mills were established at these locations but logs were also carted to Noojee."
 1

 Not only mature trees were salvaged.
-Market conditions allowed some regrowth stand to be salvaged as well.
+Market conditions allowed some fire-killed regrowth stands to be salvaged as well.

 "An important feature of salvage operations has been the recovery and marketing of large quantities of timber from small-sized Mountain Ash and Alpine Ash trees, the loss of which from a State forestry standpoint constituted one of the most regrettable features of the 1939 fires, as these young stands represented the growing crop to replace the older forests being harvested.
 Under normal circumstances, only very small quantities of this timber would have been recoverable except as pulpwood, but a reduction in imports of softwood case timbers due to war conditions focussed the attention of case manufacturers on the necessity for a more extensive use of native hardwoods for case making.
 For this purpose, young Ash timber has proved very satisfactory, even for the manufacture of high quality export packs for which it has been accepted by the Commerce Department.
 Much of Victoria's primary produce, such as butter, eggs, dried fruit and cheese, will this year be exported in attractive boxes made from young fire-killed Victorian timber."
 6